mkamil918/learn_sagemaker/README.md

 Since this is a tutorial on deploying ML algorithms, you need to have at least a rudimentary understanding of the machine learning model building process, model training, inference, saving models, and model evaluation.

 #### 4: Docker:
 Install Docker desktop, sign up, and learn how to create images and run docker containers.
-Creating Dockerized solutions or applications is a good practice anyway, in case you plan on deploying it on a Kubernetes cluster..
+Creating Dockerized solutions or applications is a good practice anyway, in case you plan on deploying it on a Kubernetes cluster.
 For this tutorial, we will use Docker to create and run the model in the Sagemaker console.

+#### 5: WSL (Windows Subsystem for Linux):

+You need this to run Docker, but the Docker setup usually takes care of this for you.
+In case Docker does not install this automatically, check out the link [here](https://learn.microsoft.com/en-us/windows/wsl/install).

+WSL is also useful in case you want to run Linux VMs on your machine, but for that you need to install Ubuntu as well, but that is outside the scope of this tutorial.

 ## Configure AWS: